FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 1. Open your app project in Xcode.

-1. In the "File" menu select "Add Package Dependencies…"
+2. In the "File" menu select "Add Package Dependencies…"

-   // TODO: add screenshot
+   @Image(source: "Setup-Add-Dependency")

-1. Paste this to the top right text field and press "Add Package":
+3. Paste this to the top right text field and press "Add Package":
    ```
    https://github.com/FlineDev/FreemiumKit.git
    ```

    > Warning: During the current Beta phase, you need to specify the `main` branch for it to work.

-   // TODO: add screenshot
+   @Image(source: "Setup-Add-Package")

-1. Select your app target (if not already selected) and confirm by pressing "Add Package"
+4. Select your app target (if not already selected) and confirm by pressing "Add Package"

-   // TODO: add screenshot
+   @Image(source: "Setup-Choose-Package")

 ## Configuring the SDK